 SEE WHO LIKES YOU

-Both apps have additional paid features where you can see the users who have already swiped right on you.
+Both apps have extra paid features where you can see the users who have swiped right on you.

 VIEWING A PROFILE

 When viewing a profile on Tinder, users either tap left or right to see the next or previous pictures.